frankgraziano/OSX_Kernel_Debug_Notes/OSX_KDB_Notes.md

 - Remote computer (Slave/Client/Crashing Machine)
 $ sudo nvram boot-args="debug=0x141 kext-dev-mode=1 kcsuffix=development pmuflags=1 -v"
 - In order to boot into the development kernel remotely we need to copy the dev kernel to the system folder

 $ for 10.11.x you need to disable SIP, boot into Recovery mode (Cmd+R when booting)
-		$csrutil disable
+	$ csrutil disable
-		$reboot
+	$ reboot
 	$ sudo cp /Library/Developer/KDKs/KDK_10.11.1_15B42.kdk/System/Library/Kernels/kernel.development /System/Library/Kernels/kernel.development
 ###Explanation of Values
 nvram 	 		= Easy way to access the boot-args, otherwise edit the apple boot .plist file boot-args 		= Duh debug=0x141		= Bitmask values various settings.
 (DB_HALT|DB_ARP|DB_LOG_PI_SCRN) kext-dev-mode=1		= Allows you to load unsigned kernel extensions (OPTIONAL) kcsuffix=development	= Allows you to specify a debug kernel if you want (=debug) (OPTIONAL) pmuflags=1		= Disables the kernel watchdog timer
 -v 	            	= Not necessary, turns off the "pretty" apple screen and lets you see startup stuff

 ## Setting up your Target Machine:
 	- Download the Kernel Debug Kit from Apple Developer website under the OS X download category.
 	- Make sure the Kernel Debug Kit you download matches the version of OS X installed on your target machine.